marplemr/oren.github.io/blog/promises.md

 (This is a summary of [this blog post](http://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html))

-Here is a real world promise chain
+Here is a real world promise chain:
 ```js
 login().then(getContacts).then(getAttachments).catch(error);
 ```